-Knowing when you are in labor can be tricky.
+Knowing when you’re in labor can be tricky.
 Every woman’s labor is different.
-Even when and how it starts varies from woman to woman.
-But there are common signs you can look out for if you’re anxious for your little one to arrive.
+Even when and how it starts varies.
+But there are common signs you can look for that signal your little one is about to arrive.

 Path to improved well being

-You have all kinds of feelings and sensations when you are pregnant.
-Your upcoming labor will add some more.
-Some signs indicate that your labor will probably start soon.
+You have all kinds of feelings and sensations when you’re pregnant.
+Your upcoming labor will add more.
+Some signs indicate your labor will probably start soon.
 Other signs mean your labor has started.
 But labor is a process.
 Even after it starts, it could take several hours to several days before you have your baby.

 Here are some signs that labor might start soon.

-- This happens when the baby “drops,” or moves down in your uterus.
+- The feeling the baby has “dropped,” or moved down in your uterus.
+This is called lightening.
 Some of the effects of lightening include:

 - Feeling lighter in your rib cage because the baby is lower.